andreasfelix/master-thesis/content/2_theory.md

 ![Top: exemplary trajectory of a single particle and beam envelope.
 Middle: Normalized particle trajectory along the orbit position (floquet transformation).
 Bottom: Normalized particle trajectory in dependnce of the betatron phase.](figures/fodo-twiss-floquet.svg){#fig:fodo-twiss-floquet}

 Not all configurations of quadrupole strengths result in a stable lattice.
 One condition is that the focal length of a quadrupole must greater than its distance to the next quadrupole.
-Otherwise the transversal offset $u$ of a particle and its derivative $\frac{du}{ds}$ will have the same sign at the start of the next quadruple, which means that the deflection when passing through a defocusing quadrupole will be stronger and results in an unstable motion.
-A scan over possible quadrupole settings for different cell lengths of a FODO cell with and without dipoles is shown in fig:necktie-plot.
+Otherwise the transversal offset $u$ of a particle and its derivative $\frac{du}{ds}$ will have the same sign at the start of the next quadrupole, which means that the deflection when passing through a defocusing quadrupole will be stronger and results in an unstable motion.
+A scan over possible quadrupole settings for different cell lengths of a FODO cell with and without dipoles is shown in @fig:necktie-plot.

 ![Mean beta function for different configurations of a FODO cell.
 For the FODO lattice, the space of stable quadrupole configurations has the form of a necktie and is therefore often called Necktie-Plot.](figures/necktie-plot.svg){#fig:necktie-plot}